USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ### Availability

-*The HII-HPC Cluster has a routine maintenance window each Thursday at 10:00 p.m.
-(Eastern Time Zone).<br/>
+*The HII-HPC Cluster maintenance window falls on Thursday, 10:00 p.m.
+Eastern Time Zone for a duration of 4 hours during which upgrades to the cluster and proactive maintenance are performed by HII and Research Computing.
-Generally no downtime is necessary but occasional maintenance may require from a few minutes up to a maximum of 4 hours.*
+<br/><br/>
+Generally no downtime is necessary for the compute-grid but please check any long-running jobs submitted recently before or during the window after the window to ensure they need not be restarted.*